anupwarrier/DeepLens-workshops/README.md

 # DeepLens-workshops

-In this project you will learn to build a deep learning model to identify and analyze the sentiments of your audience

 ## In this workshop you will learn the following:

 1. Register the DeepLens device to your AWS account